 The data we collect may have come from you directly (in person, by email or through an online form).
 We store them in Alliance archives and on our Google Drive.

-We will permanently keep your data in our archives, for the completeness of our archives.
+We will permanently keep your data in our archives, for their completeness.
 Should you dislike this, you can at any moment contact us and request that your data are erased.
 In any case, when we dispose of your information, it will always be done so securely.

 The Alliance will not, under any circumstances, share or sell your personal data with any third party for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.
 All persons at Alliance are bound by the EU General Data Protection Regulation (GDPR).
 We may need to share your information just with the hosts of the activities you might take part in and in case law or court order to do so, we will forward your data to the respective authorities.